mru20-606/sample_repo/README.md

 # sample_repo
 This is a sample repo
 <br>
-This is the second line
+This is the new line